Joseph White (psychologist)

-Joseph L. White (December 19, 1932 – November 21, 2017) was Professor of Psychology and Psychiatry at the University of California, Irvine and "godfather" of the field of Black Psychology.
+Joseph L. White Jr. (December 19, 1932 – November 21, 2017) was an American scholar who served as professor of psychology and psychiatry at the University of California, Irvine.
+He is widely regarded as the "godfather" of the field of Black psychology.

-Early and personal life
+Early and education

-Joseph White was born on December 19, 1932 in Lincoln, Nebraska to Dorothy Lee and Joseph L. White.
-At a very young age, his family moved to Minneapolis where they remained until White's mother sent him to San Francisco to live with his aunt after completing high school.
-White only intended to work as a waiter; however, his aunt, Reverend Margaret Brown suggested that he go to college.
+Joseph White was born on December 19, 1932, in Lincoln, Nebraska to Dorothy Lee and Joseph L. White Sr. At a very young age, his family moved to Minneapolis where they remained until White's mother sent him to San Francisco to live with his aunt after completing high school.
+White only intended to work as a waiter; however, his aunt, Reverend Margaret Brown, suggested that he go to college.